davidgirdhar/Notes/aws/basics.md

 ### AWS Compute Optimizer
     recommends optimal AWS resources for your workloads to reduce costs and improve performance by using machine learning to analyze historical utilization metrics.
 Over-provisioning resources can lead to unnecessary infrastructure costs, and under-provisioning resources can lead to poor application performance.
 Compute Optimizer helps you choose optimal configurations for three types of AWS resources: Amazon EC2 instances, Amazon EBS volumes, and AWS Lambda functions, based on your utilization data.

+### The AWS Partner Network (APN)
+    is the global partner program for technology and consulting businesses that leverage Amazon Web Services to build solutions and services for customers.

+### APN Technology Partners
+    provide hardware, connectivity services, or software solutions that are either hosted on or integrated with, the AWS Cloud.
+APN Technology Partners cannot help in migrating to AWS and managing applications on AWS Cloud.

+### Concierge Support Team
+    are AWS billing and account experts that specialize in working with enterprise accounts.
+They will quickly and efficiently assist you with your billing and account inquiries.
+The Concierge Support Team is only available for the Enterprise Support plan.
+Concierge Support Team cannot help in migrating to AWS and managing applications on AWS Cloud.

+### An AWS KMS key
+    is a logical representation of a cryptographic key.
+A KMS key contains metadata, such as the key ID, key spec, key usage, creation date, description, and key state.
+Most importantly, it contains a reference to the key material that is used when you perform cryptographic operations with the KMS key.